Updates: Colleges & Business Units | Commercial Outlets and Nurseries

 Q: Can I go to university without A Levels?

 A: Yes, the Access course allows students over the age of 18 who do not have sufficient academic qualifications for entering university to complete the required studies.
+You will need GCSE English or Maths for this pathway or an equivalent qualification. (our Pre-Access course can help you to gain these but it is advised you have at least one GCSE in these subjects.)

 Q: How long does the Access course take?